Revenue Analytics

 Will this work with our existing tools like GA4, HubSpot, Salesforce, or Stripe?

 Usually yes.
 The point is rarely to rip out every tool.
 We work with the systems you already use, reconcile where each one is useful, and build a revenue story your team can actually trust across marketing, sales, and finance.
-That includes deciding which attribution modeling methods are useful for your business and which ones would just create false confidence.
+That includes deciding which attribution modeling methods are useful for your business, when MMM or incrementality evidence belongs in the room, and which measurement claims would just create false confidence.

 What happens after the engagement ends — do we need ongoing support?